S-YOU/doTA/README.md

 - ng-events
 	- enabled by default
-		- can be disabled by using event=0 on dota-render directive
+		- can be disabled by using event=0 on render directive
 		- supported `change click dblclick mousedown mouseup mouseover mouseout mousemove mouseenter mouseleave keydown keyup keypress submit focus blur copy cut paste`, but untested
 		- all the events and its expressions are lazy. angular won't involve until event fired.
 		- change event may be different behavior with angular, untested